-The Company is a subsidiary undertaking of BOS, HBOS and ultimately LBG.
-The Company receives bank interest from BOS, its immediate parent undertaking.
-BOS administers the mortgage portfolio on behalf of the Company, for which quarterly service fees are paid.
-No dividends were paid in 2009 (2008 £nil).
+The Company is a subsidiary undertaking of BOS and ultimately LBG.
+The Company receives bank interest from BOS, its immediate parent undertaking BOS administers the mortgage portfolio on behalf of the Company, for which quarterly service fees are paid.
+In 2010, a dividend of £500,000 (2009 £nil) was paid to BOS.
 The Company's transactions with related parties are summarised below.

-Lloyds Banking Group plc and subsidiaries HBOS plc and subsidiaries

-2009 £ 2008 £

-Income Statement ~ ~
+LBG and subsidiary undertakings LBG and subsidiary undertakings

+At 31 December or for the year then ended 2010 £ 2009 £

+Statement of Comprehensive Income

-Interest receivable and similar income 25,007 44,428
+Interest receivable and similar income 33,053 25,007

-Operating expenses (18,147) (19,542)
+Operating expenses (16,460) (18,147)

 Balance Sheet

+Equity

+Dividends paid (500,000) -

 Assets

-Cash and cash equivalents 1,725,141 1,320,935
+Cash and cash equivalents 1,039,732 1,725,141

 Liabilities

-Other payables (1,525) (1,647)
+Other payables (1,339) (1,525)

-Bank overdraft (1,776) (3,984)
+Bank overdraft (1,587) (1,776)

-19. ACCOUNTING PRONOUNCEMENTS EFFECTIVE AFTER 2009
+19 FUTURE ACCOUNTING PRONOUNCEMENTS

-The following pronouncements will be relevant to the Company but were not effective at 31 December 2009 and have not been applied in preparing these financial statements.
-The full impact of these accounting changes is being assessed by the Company.
-The initial view is that none of these pronouncements are expected to cause any material adjustments to reported numbers in the financial statements.
+The following pronouncements will be relevant to the Company but are not applicable for the year ending 31 December 2010 and have not been applied in preparing these financial statements.
+The full impact of these accounting changes is currently being assessed by the Company